Distinguishing erbium dopants in Y$_2$O$_3$ by site symmetry: \textit{ ab initio} theory of two spin-photon interfaces: Crystal structure and methodology

-In the VASP calculations, we used Dudarev's\cite{DudarevPRB98} on-site electron-correlation for Er $4f$ states, and the spin-orbit interaction \cite{KressePRB00} within the augmented plane wave (PAW) scheme\cite{vasp2, KressePRB99} A total energy cut-off of 500 eV for the plane-wave basis set expansion was used to achieve the self-consistent charge density and the total energy.
+In the VASP calculations, we used Dudarev's\cite{DudarevPRB98} on-site electron-correlation for Er $4f$ states, and the spin-orbit interaction \cite{KressePRB00} within the augmented plane wave (PAW) scheme\cite{vasp2, KressePRB99}.
+Using the noncollinear spin orbit calculations including on-site electron correlation (PBE$+U+$SOC), both spin and orbital magnetic moments are calculated.
+A total energy cut-off of 500 eV for the plane-wave basis set expansion was used to achieve the self-consistent charge density and the total energy.
 In QE \cite{quantumespresso,quantumespresso2}, following convergence tests, we chose a uniform $2\times2\times2$ Monkhorst-Pack {\bf k}-grid for reciprocal space integration and a plane wave energy cut-off of 90 Ry.
 The system was relaxed by a quasi-Newton algorithm until an energy convergence threshold of 10$^{-6}$ Ry and a force convergence threshold of 10$^{-4}$ Ry/Bohr were reached for self consistency.
 Similar convergence parameters were used in the VASP calculations.

-We also used the HSE06 functional to study the electronic properties. { { The Heyd–Scuseria–Ernzerhof (HSE) screened hybrid functional\cite{EdwardJCP08} is
+We primarily used the HSE06 functional to study the electronic properties.
+The Heyd–Scuseria–Ernzerhof (HSE) screened hybrid functional\cite{EdwardJCP08} is

 where $E_{x}^{HF,SR}$ is the short-range Hartree-Fock (HF) exchange, $E_x^{PBE,LR}$ ($E_x^{PBE,SR}$) the long-range (short-range) part of the PBE exchange functional, and $E_c^{PBE}$ is the PBE correlation functional.
-The standard HSE06 approximation\cite{HSEJCP06, JalliIEE06} uses HF with the mixing parameter $\alpha=0.25$ and the screening parameter $w=0.2$ \AA$^{-1}$.} { We further investigate the $4f$ level splittings and band gap by tuning the HSE parameters, including the screening parameter and the value of the Hubbard $U$ for the Er $4f$ states.
-We use PBE for initial convergence and then refine with the HSE form.} }
+The standard HSE06 approximation\cite{HSEJCP06, JalliIEE06} uses HF with the mixing parameter $\alpha=0.25$ and the screening parameter $w=0.2$ \AA$^{-1}$.
+We further investigate the $4f$ level splittings and band gap by tuning the HSE parameters, including the screening parameter and the value of the Hubbard $U$ for the Er $4f$ states.
+We use PBE for initial convergence and then refine with the HSE form.